MaxChip101/deanlang/Readme.md

 #### References

-These are spots in memory that store: singular bytes, and goto points.
+These are spots in memory that store: a singular byte, and goto points.

 ---